 Profit depends on choosing the most suitable variety for each paddock and sowing time, optimising tactical crop management to achieve the chosen variety’s yield potential, and matching the end product of both variety choice and management to available markets.

-The complexities of modern technology, fluctuating markets and the vagaries of weather all contribute to the winter crop producer's need for careful planning and management to optimise production and profitability.
+Complex modern technology, fluctuating markets and the vagaries of seasonal conditions also affect your decision making, contributing to the winter crop producer’s need for careful planning and management to optimise productivity and profitability.